 Were there any other key issues identified through the process of developing your housing needs report?

 Transportation

-Many community members spoke of a lack of public transportation in electoral area A. Improved proximity to bus routes and other transportation options will be important when considering future housing opportunities in this area.
-Many community members suggested densification is needed near to the village core to improve access to services and amenities, especially for seniors.
+Many community members spoke of a lack of public transportation in electoral area B. Improved proximity to bus routes and other transportation options will be important when considering future housing opportunities in this area.